 psamm-import supports the import of models in various formats.
-For the SBML format, it supports the COBRA-compliant SBML specifications, the FBC specifications, and the basic SBML specifications in levels 1, 2, and 3; for the JSON format, it supports the import of JSON files directly from the BiGG database or from locally downloaded versions; the supports to Excel import is model specific and are available for 17 published models.
+For the SBML format, it supports the COBRAcompliant SBML specifications, the FBC specifications, and the basic SBML specifications in levels 1, 2, and 3; for the JSON format, it supports the import of JSON files directly from the BiGG database or from locally downloaded versions; the support for importing from Excel file is model specific and are available for 17 published models.
 There is also a generic Excel import for models produced by the ModelSEED pipeline.
-To see a list of these models or model formats that are supported, use the command:
+To see a list of these models or model formats that are supported, use the command: (psamm-env) \$ psamm-import list

-'''

-(psamm-env) $ psamm-import list

-'''